 This is why the Federal Motor Carrier Administration (FMCSA) regulates the commercial trucking industry by requiring regular proper maintenance on all commercial vehicles.
 When drivers or companies skip maintenance on their trucks to save money or because they forgot, they can create unsafe road conditions.
 When truck brake pads, tires, or other features are not maintained, they lead to vehicle breakdowns or accidents.

 It’s also essential for manufacturers, loaders, and companies to adhere to proper safety guidelines as well.
 If loads are not appropriately secured, trucks are not maintained properly, or manufacturers don’t pull faulty parts, the results can be catastrophic.
-I am running a few minutes late; my previous meeting is running over.

 Federal Regulations for Truck Maintenance